 Following melt, reduce the temperature of the furnace to a few tenths of a degree below the anticipated freeze plateau temperature.
 Prior to supercool, and with the thermometer still in place, withdraw the cell in its Inconel basket, from the furnace.
 Suspend the basket (with cell) in ambient air.
 Continue monitoring until the temperature begins to rise.
-Return the cell to the furnace, remove the monitor thermometer and replace with a quartz rod from ambient temperature.
+Return the cell to the furnace, remove the monitor thermometer and replace with a cold quartz rod.
 After 2 minutes remove the rod and replace the thermometer.
 When the monitoring thermometer has shown no change for some minutes, the plateau has been achieved.

-A typical melt/freeze sequence is shown in Figure 17.
+A typical melt/freeze sequence is shown in Figure 4.